islamelnabarawy/sc2gym/README.md

     env = gym.make('SC2CollectMineralShards-v0')

 Versions:
-- 'SC2CollectMineralShards-v0': The observation is a `[64, 64, 1]` numpy
+- 'SC2CollectMineralShards-v0': The observation is a `[1, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
 The action is a number between 0 and 4095 (64x64).
 The environment pre-selects both marines at the start of each episode.
-- 'SC2CollectMineralShards-v1': The observation is a `[64, 64, 1]` numpy
+- 'SC2CollectMineralShards-v1': The observation is a `[1, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
 The action is an array of two numbers, each between 0 and 63.
 The environment pre-selects the marine at the start of each episode.
+- 'SC2CollectMineralShards-v2': The observation is a `[2, 64, 64]` numpy
+array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` and the `obs.observation['screen'][_SELECTED]` planes from the `pysc2` observation.
+The action is an array of three numbers.
+The first number represents which control group to move, and the remaining two numbers represent the screen coordinates to move to, each between 0 and 63.
+The environment automatically creates the following control groups.
+__Each episode starts with control group 3 pre-selected.__
+    * Group 1 [index 0]: Both marines
+    * Group 2 [index 1]: Marine 1
+    * Group 3 [index 2]: Marine 2

 ### General Notes: